Blue Mountain Math

 Latest on Pinterest

-• Boom Cards™ are a great way for students to practice solving one step equations and assessing their understanding.
-This will give students a challenge in solving equations.
-Students will see 6 different equations and need to select the two with the same answer.
-This set of Boom Cards features 40 different Digital Self-Checking Task Cards.
+• Boom Cards™ are a great way for students to practice every day skills In this deck, students practice finding combination and permutations.
+This set of Boom Cards features 35 different Digital Self-Checking Task Cards.
 (No printing, cutting, laminating, or grading!)

 • Students practice using the distributive property, both in distributing and combining like terms, in these 2 puzzles in google slides.
 There are 2 puzzles--one in each simple level and challenging level.
 In the simpler level, the outside edges are blank, so if students are having difficulty, have them arrange the pieces so the blank sides are on the outside.